-Americans present a gloomy picture when asked .
+Americans present a gloomy picture when asked what they consider their debt load to be and how likely they are to get rid of it.
 This comes at a time when the consumer confidence has once again gained momentum and is northward bound.

 Matt Schulz, the website’s senior analyst, has said that a number of factors have contributed to this saddening trend.
 To start with, both burgeoning student loan debt as well as increasing willingness of the consumers to stack up on credit card balances is behind this upward spiral in the number of financially strapped people.
 However, the buck doesn't stop at this; rather there are some more factors that simply cannot be ignored.

 One of them is underemployment.
 Adding to the people’s woes is stagnant wages.
 Interestingly, these economic conditions are afflicting our people at a time when rate of unemployment is on a decline, he said.
 The fact is that this financial malaise is said to be prevalent in all spheres of the economic spectrum.

 Average age of borrowers who’d be able to become completely debt free has been determined at 53.
 In other words, people with debts like student loans, car loans, mortgages, personal loans, etc on an average were expected to become debt free not before 53 years of age.
 Sadly, a lot of people now think that it’ll take them comparatively longer to get rid of all their debts.
 For instance, almost 40 percent of the borrowers think they won’t become debt free unless they are 60 year old.
 On the other hand, a third of debtors, they will never be able to pay back all their loans in their lifetime.